happybeing/vdash/README.md

-# Dashboard for SAFE Network Vaults
+# Terminal Dashboard for a SAFE Network Vault

 Status: experimental code, nothing to see here yet!